Common ling

-The common ling (Molva molva), also known as the white ling or simply the ling, is a large member of the family Lotidae, a group of cod-like fishes.
+The common ling (Molva molva), also known as the white ling or simply the ling, is a large member of the family Lotidae, a group of cod-like fish.
 It resembles the related rocklings, but it is much larger and has a single barbel.
 This species is unrelated to the pink ling, Genypterus blacodes, from the Southern Hemisphere.
 The common ling is found in the northern Atlantic, mainly off Europe, and into the Mediterranean Basin.
 It is an important quarry species for fisheries, especially in the northeastern Atlantic, although some doubts exist as to the sustainability of the fisheries.
 As an edible species, it is eaten fresh, frozen, or dried, but also preserved in lye, while the roe is a delicacy in Spain.